Cathode ray tube: Development

-The size of CRTs increased over time, from 20 inches in 1938, to 21 inches in 1955, 35 inches by 1985, and 43 inches by 1989.
-However, experimental 31 inch CRTs were made as far back as 1938.
+The size of CRTs increased over time, from 20 inches in 1938, to 21 inches in 1955, 25 inches by 1974, 30 inches by 1980, 35 inches by 1985, and 43 inches by 1989.
+The world's largest was the Sony KX-45ED1 at 45 inches but only one known working model exists.

 In 1960, the Aiken tube was invented.
 It was a CRT in a flat-panel display format with a single electron gun.
 Deflection was electrostatic and magnetic, but due to patent problems, it was never put into production.
 It was also envisioned as a head-up display in aircraft.
 By the time patent issues were solved, RCA had already invested heavily in conventional CRTs.

-1968 marks the release of Sony Trinitron brand with the model KV-1310, which was based on Aperture Grille technology.
+1968 marked the release of Sony Trinitron brand with the model KV-1310, which was based on Aperture Grille technology.
 It was acclaimed to have improved the output brightness.
 The Trinitron screen was identical with its upright cylindrical shape due to its unique triple cathode single gun construction.

 In 1987, flat-screen CRTs were developed by Zenith for computer monitors, reducing reflections and helping increase image contrast and brightness.
 Such CRTs were expensive, which limited their use to computer monitors.
 Attempts were made to produce flat-screen CRTs using inexpensive and widely available float glass.

-In 1990, the first CRTs with HD resolution were released to the market by Sony.
+In 1990, the first CRT with HD resolution, the Sony KW-3600HD, was released to the market.
+It is considered to be "historical material" by Japan's national museum.

+The Sony KWP-5500HD, an HD CRT projection TV, was released in 1992.

 In the mid-1990s, some 160 million CRTs were made per year.

 In the mid-2000s, Canon and Sony presented the surface-conduction electron-emitter display and field-emission displays, respectively.
 They both were flat-panel displays that had one (SED) or several (FED) electron emitters per subpixel in place of electron guns.
 The electron emitters were placed on a sheet of glass and the electrons were accelerated to a nearby sheet of glass with phosphors using an anode voltage.
 The electrons were not focused, making each subpixel essentially a flood beam CRT.
 They were never put into mass production as LCD technology was significantly cheaper, eliminating the market for such displays.

 The last large-scale manufacturer of (in this case, recycled) CRTs, Videocon, ceased in 2015.
 CRT TVs stopped being made around the same time.

+In 2012, Samsung SDI and several other major companies were fined by the European Commission for price fixing of TV cathode-ray tubes.

-In 2015, several CRT manufacturers were convicted in the US for price fixing.
-The same occurred in Canada in 2018.
+The same occurred in 2015 in the US and in Canada in 2018.